-Margo R. Roberts, Ph.D., has served as a member of our board of directors since December 2018.
-Since January 2019, Dr. Roberts has served as Chief Scientific Officer of Lyell Immunopharma, Inc. Previously, Dr. Roberts served in multiple roles at Kite Pharma Inc., a public biopharmaceutical company acquired by Gilead in October 2017, including most recently as Senior Vice President of Discovery Research and Chief Scientific Officer from August 2011 to July 2018.
-Prior to that, Dr. Roberts served in multiple roles, including Principal Scientist and Director of Immune and Cell Therapy, at Cell Genesys, Inc., a biotechnology company, from January 1990 to December 1998.
+Margo R. Roberts, Ph.D. has served as a member of our board of directors since December 2018.
+Most recently, Dr. Roberts served as Chief Scientific Officer at Lyell Immunopharma, Inc. from January 2019 to January 2021.
+Previously, Dr. Roberts served in multiple roles at Kite Pharma Inc. (NASDAQ: KITE), a biopharmaceutical company acquired by Gilead in October 2017, including most recently as Senior Vice President of Discovery Research and Chief Scientific Officer from August 2011 to July 2018.
+Prior to that, Dr. Roberts served in multiple roles, including as Principal Scientist and Director of Immune and Cell Therapy, at Cell Genesys, Inc., a biotechnology company, from January 1990 to December 1998.
 Dr. Roberts has also served as an associate professor at the University of Virginia from 1999 to 2011.
-Dr. Roberts is currently a member of board of Celyad SA, a public biotechnology and manufacturing services company, and InsTIL Bio Inc, a private biotechnology company focused on cellular manufacturing in oncology.
+Dr. Roberts is currently a member of board of Celyad SA (NASDAQ: CYAD), a biotechnology and manufacturing services company, and InsTIL Bio Inc, a private biotechnology company focused on cellular manufacturing in oncology.
 Dr. Roberts received both her Bachelor of Science degree with honors and her Ph.D. degree from the University of Leeds in England.
-We believe that Dr. Roberts is qualified to serve on our board of directors because of her extensive experience in the biopharmaceutical industry.
+We believe that Dr. Roberts is qualified to serve on our board of directors because of her extensive experience as an executive in the biopharmaceutical industry.